Steve Willis (pastor)

 Steve Willis is a Baptist pastor in the United States and national health activist.

 He was described as the "Apostle of Health" by Charisma magazine, and is best known nationally for his efforts to curb childhood obesity, as well as for his role on ABC Television's Emmy award winning series Jamie Oliver's Food Revolution.
-He is currently the lead pastor of Calvary Baptist Church in Murfreesboro, TN.
+He is currently the Senior Pastor of the One Church Network, and the lead teaching pastor of their Calvary campus in Murfreesboro, TN.

 Early life and education

 Willis was born and raised in Kanawha County, West Virginia, and has called the state home for most of his adult life as well.

 He graduated from West Virginia University in 1991 and moved to Texas to complete his Master's in Divinity soon after from Dallas Theological Seminary.
 Upon graduating in 1996, Willis returned to West Virginia to take a youth ministry position.
 He later earned a Ph.D. from Southern Baptist Theological Seminary and received an honorary Doctorate of Divinity from Alderson-Broaddus University.